 Involve Them in the Harvest

 My kids LOVE to harvest!
 After breakfast each morning in the summer, Ella and Everett each grab their “harvesting basket” and we go into the garden for our daily Garden Walk.
 We pick whatever is ripe, and they place it carefully into their harvesting basket.
 Usually, they are the ones that are totally aware of what needs to be harvested, and often make meal suggestions based on what is in their basket.
+This post has my best tips for garden harvesting with children.

-Give Them Their Own Garden Space
+Give Kids Their Own Garden Space

 Last summer, Ella had her own garden bed.
 It was just a small triangle bed, but she tended it so lovingly!
 She decided what would be planted, checked for weeds, watered the bed, and harvested from it.
-This year, both Ella and Everett have their own beds, currently planted in Fava Beans, radishes, and potatoes.
+This year, both Ella and Everett have their own beds, currently planted in fava beans, radishes, and potatoes.
 They are planning to plant melons, corn, and sunflowers this summer!

 Keep it Fun!